cosmos/gravity-bridge/module/x/gravity/spec/01_definitions.md

 This is a person (or people) who control a Cosmos SDK validator node.
 This is also called `valoper` or "Validator Operator" in the Cosmos SDK staking section

-### Counter Chain
+### Ethereum

-A chain that utilizes an EVM.
-Some examples of this are Polygon, Ethereum, and Ethereum Classic.
+The EVM-using chain that this Gravity module is connected to.
+Some examples of this are Binance Smart Chain, Ethereum, and Ethereum Classic.
+We refer to it as "Ethereum" in this documentation for convenience and because a given Gravity module can only connect to one chain at a time so there is no need to differentiate.

 ### Relayer